Snaacky/theindex/README.md

 - Unify `Editor`-views
 - Unify db insert and updates to the format of `func(_id, dataObject)` and update only as needed, GraphQL would be nice...
-- Move to `add`, `remove` api instead of having to send whole arrays to update lists
+- Move to `add`, `remove` api instead of having to send whole arrays to update lists -> GraphQL?